Red Moor (nature reserve)

-Red Moor is a nature reserve and Site of Special Scientific Interest (SSSI), noted for its biological characteristics, near Lanlivery in mid Cornwall, England, UK.
+Red Moor (Hal Gors, meaning moor of reeds) is a nature reserve and Site of Special Scientific Interest (SSSI), noted for its biological characteristics, near Lanlivery in mid Cornwall, England, UK.

 Geography

 The 89 ha SSSI, notified in 1979, is located mainly within Lanlivery civil parish, 2 mi north-west of the town of Lostwithiel.
 The similarly named hamlet of Redmoor is directly east of the reserve.

 The nature reserve is owned by the Cornwall Wildlife Trust/Cornwall Trust for Nature.

 History

 The river coursing out of the north of the site, a tributary of the River Par, was found to flow through tin-bearing gravels by the early mediaeval period.
 This part of Red Moor was mined for loose tin until the end of the 19th century and the oxidised metal is thought to give the moor its descriptive name.

 This SSSI used to belong to the Red Moor–Breney Common SSSI, the two sites having split in the 1986 revision where both sites were expanded.
 It is adjacent to Helman Tor nature reserve.